-Rating systems for individually managed relationships typically use customer financial statements and market data analysis, but also qualitative elements and a final subjective overlay to better reflect any idiosyncratic elements of the customer's risk profile.
+Risk rating systems for individually managed relationships typically use customer financial statements and market data analysis, but also qualitative elements and a final subjective overlay to better reflect any idiosyncratic elements of the customer's risk profile.

 We use the Standardised Approach to calculate capital requirement for credit risks.
 Non-performing claims represent classified assets/loans under substandard, doubtful, doubtful loss and loss accounts according to the BoT's guideline.
 The specific provision has been provided for non-performing assets/loans based on the estimated losses which were calculated by discounting expected future cash flows (inclusive of the value of security).
 The general provision has been calculated based on collective impairment for which historical loss rate experience, time value and economic factors have been taken into account.
+It also includes additional provision to meet the BoT's minimum requirement.